AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 1 of 3.md

 **Examples across scales:**

-- **Quantum:** Wavefunctions must maintain phase coherence across their spatial extent.
+* **Quantum:** Wavefunctions must maintain phase coherence across their spatial extent.
 When boundaries decohere, the quantum state "collapses."

-- **Biological:** Cell membranes must maintain selective permeability.
+* **Biological:** Cell membranes must maintain selective permeability.
 When membranes rupture, the cell dies—its contents disperse into the environment.

-- **Psychological:** Your sense of self must distinguish "you" from "not you."
+* **Psychological:** Your sense of self must distinguish "you" from "not you."
 When this boundary blurs (in certain psychoses or extreme dissociation), identity fragments.

-- **Social:** Institutions must maintain organizational boundaries.
+* **Social:** Institutions must maintain organizational boundaries.
 When boundaries dissolve (unclear mission, no distinction from environment), organizations fail.

 **Interface is about maintaining identity across boundaries.**

-Think of it as the answer to: "Where do you end and the world begins?"
-A pattern that cannot answer this question cannot persist.

 ### Center (C): Maintain Internal Coherence